New HDB Flat Classifications and Rules - Standard, Plus, Prime

 • 10-year MOP, including resale buyers.

-• Subsidy clawback of 6%-8% when resold in the open market.
+• Subsidy clawback of up to 8% when resold in the open market.

 • Monthly income ceiling of $14,000 for families and singles for resale buyers. (must include at least one Singaporean).